incrediblesound/story-graph/README.md

 If this rule was matched with two things "Bob" and "Tom" it would produce the following output:

 "Bob meets Tom.
 Bob and Tom start chatting."

+And it would create a new thing with the name:

+"Bob having a discussion with Tom"

 ##Generate Stories